-- Add the dry ingredients from other mixing bowl to the egg mixture.
+- Add the dry ingredients from another mixing bowl to the egg mixture.
 On low speed, combine the dough until just incorporated.
-If adding crystallized or candied ginger, stir it in now until evenly distributed, careful not overwork the dough.
+If adding crystallized or candied ginger, stir it in now until evenly distributed, careful not to overwork the dough.
 The dough will be very soft and sticky.

 - With the lined baking sheet placed lengthwise in front of you – place ½ the dough on one side, and the other ½ on the other side of the baking sheet.

 - Using damp fingers or a rubber spatula, shape the dough into 2 rectangular logs – approximately 12” long x 1 1/2 “wide.
-Dough will be sticky and does not need to be perfectly smooth, yet each log should be evenly distributed.
+The dough will be sticky and does not need to be perfectly smooth, yet each log should be evenly distributed.
 Logs will spread as they bake.

 photo: Williams Sonoma – How to Make Biscotti